Aviation Industry SEO Strategy

 Many airline executives can rightly point out that they are at the forefront of internet-based technologies and using it to improve their businesses in many ways.
 And airline revenues today aren’t floor priced either – most US airlines are commanding $1000 per seat and up for flights to nearby Europe and across the continental US – much higher than the pain-filled COVID pandemic that released havoc on the travel industry globally.

-Disruptors don’t worry about brand integrity the same way traditional big brands to – there’s as big a difference between Ryanair and United Airlines as there is between United Airlines and Skyscanner or Skiplag.
+Disruptors don’t worry about brand integrity the same way traditional big brands do – there’s as big a difference between Ryanair and United Airlines as there is between United Airlines and Skyscanner or Skiplag.

 Aggregator sites aren’t better – they are just better at getting in front of airlines in search engines.
-There are two ways to look at the problem: either aggregator are disrupting or, maybe carriers are just leaving money on the table to expect loyalty from people who’ve never flown with them.
+There are two ways to look at the problem: either aggregators are disrupting or, maybe carriers are just leaving money on the table to expect loyalty from people who’ve never flown with them.

 It may look like the user is looking for “the lowest price” – and that might be true.
 But the user also might be looking for “value” – and value isn’t as binary as “lowest”.
 Value is an important variable at all levels of flying – from mega-corporations to solo digital nomads.